Many thanks to Julia for her help with this biography.

 - George H. Anstey (b 1916 Coventry);

-In the 1911 Census, Francis was a labourer at an iron foundry in Plymouth (his birth confirmed as being in Aston Manor).
+In the 1911 Census, Francis was a labourer at an iron foundry living with his family at 51 King Street, Plymouth (his birth confirmed as being in Aston Manor).
 Then in March 1915, just after World War One had commenced, Francis (by then living in Wells Street, Coventry and a machinist by trade) signed up for active service in Coventry, joining the Royal Army Service Corps as a Private (Service Number: M/398561).
 At the same time and place (March 1915 in Coventry) he also joined the ‘2/7 Royal Warwickshire Regiment‘ Territorial Force as a Private (Nbr: 4160 or 41601); his birth town was again confirmed as ‘Aston Manor’.

 We know little of Francis’s war service, but he was in the Mechanical Transport Army Service Corps (M. T. A. S. C.) Depot in Sydenham for a time (likely he spent most of his time in active service there).
 Francis was certainly based in Sydenham when he was discharged from duty in January 1919.